 - Was this item produced via eco-sensitive processes?

-Suggest simple replacements to pollutants
+Suggest simple replacements to pollutants for your blog audience

 There are many items that we use on a daily basis, which we could comfortably live without.
 They bring no value or comfort to our lives but are incredibly harmful to our environment.
 Let’s see a couple of alternatives to reducing plastic pollution.